mrmonkington/gn-django/docs/source/jinja_templates/jinja_twig_devs.rst

 Macros
 ------

-Macros are similar in Jinja to Twig, with the big exception being that Jinja macros support named parameters.
+Macros are similar in Jinja to Twig, with the big exception being that Jinja macros can be called with named parameters.
 If they exist in the same template, they do not need to be imported or called from ``_self``.

 This means that you can do this: